microsoft/promptbench/README.md

 ## Introduction

 **PromptBench** is a Pytorch-based Python package for Evaluation of Large Language Models (LLMs).
 It provides user-friendly APIs for researchers to conduct evaluation on LLMs.
+Check the technical report: https://arxiv.org/abs/2312.07910.

 ![Code Structure](./imgs/promptbench.png)